starshine-sys/catalogger/README.md

 #### Installation

+Note that Catalogger is built as a *single* executable for both the bot and dashboard.
+To run the bot, use `./catalogger bot`.

 1. Create a Postgres database
 2. Copy `.env.example` to `.env` and fill it in
 3. Build the bot with `build.sh`